-The framework quality appraisal identified that the HIT evaluation frameworks were not generally developed in association with healthcare professionals, or with input from patients or the public.
-They also tended not to have been developed using methods designed to reduce the risk of bias.
-Involving patients and the public in evaluation has been identified as a key factor in improving the quality of healthcare research 49-51.
-We would suggest that future HIT evaluation research should include consultation with health professionals, patients, and the public, and should involve the use of methods including systematic literature reviews and Delphi consensus approaches to agree future recommendations for evaluating the effects of HITs.
+The framework quality appraisal identified that the HIT evaluation frameworks were not generally developed in association with healthcare professionals, or with input from patients or the public; they also tended not to have been developed using systematic methods for identifying and selecting evidence.
+This finding may account for some of the variation in the frameworks because both of these approaches may help to reduce the risk of existing biases influencing the development of guideline and framework recommendations.

+.
 This review has a number of limitations.
-There is no widely agreed definition of a HIT evaluation framework and we used an un-validated, consensus approach to identify frameworks52 53 from the literature search.
+There is no widely agreed definition of a HIT evaluation framework and we used an un-validated, consensus approach to identify publications for inclusion in the review.
+We also sought to identify frameworks that were designed to improve evaluations of the “effects” of HITs and for this reason we excluded some frameworks that were developed to support the evaluation of wider aspects of HIT implementation, including complexity, and predictors of adoption or “failure” 52 53. .
 Our use of thematic analysis was a pragmatic approach that enabled us to organise a broad range of data from the included frameworks.
-However, these methods have been criticised due to concerns that this approach generates results that are affected by the existing bias of researchers23.
+However, these methods have been criticised due to concerns that this approach generates results that are affected by the existing biases of researchers23.
 A limitation of our quality appraisal was that the AGREE-II instrument has not been specifically validated for use with evaluation frameworks25 , potentially limiting the validity of our conclusions about the quality of the frameworks.